Concordium/concordium-node/docs/grpc2.md

   enables the server support for [grpc-web](https://github.com/grpc/grpc-web) over HTTP 1.1.
 This allows the node's API to be used directly from a browser.
 - `--grpc2-endpoint-config` (`CONCORDIUM_NODE_GRPC2_ENDPOINT_CONFIG`) if
-  supplied, should point to a `.toml` file with the configuration of endpoints.
+  supplied, it should point to a `.toml` file with the configuration of endpoints.
 If this option is not supplied all endpoints are enabled.
 If it is supplied then only the endpoints explicitly enabled in the configuration are available.

   The format of the file is a simple key-value list, with values being booleans.
   Keys are names of endpoints in snake_case.
 For example